Freedom of education

 Freedom of education is the right for parents to have their children educated in accordance with their religious and other views, allowing groups to be able to educate children without being impeded by the nation state.

-Freedom of education is a constitutional (legal) concept that has been included in the European Convention on Human Rights, Protocol 1, Article 2, International Covenant on Economic, Social and Cultural Rights Article 13 and several national constitutions, e.g. the Belgian constitution (former article 17, now article 24) and the Dutch constitution (article 23).
+Freedom of education is a constitutional (legal) concept that has been included in the European Convention on Human Rights, Protocol 1, Article 2, ("A2P1"), International Covenant on Economic, Social and Cultural Rights Article 13 and several national constitutions, e.g. the Belgian constitution (former article 17, now article 24) and the Dutch constitution (article 23).
+The Catholic Church stated at the Second Vatican Council in 1965 that "Parents, who have the primary and inalienable right and duty to educate their children, must enjoy true liberty in their choice of schools."

 Europe

-The European forum for freedom in education was formed in 1989 and has 69 members across 13 countries.
+The European Forum for Freedom in Education ("effe") was formed in 1989 and has 69 members across 13 countries.
 Their official demands include a need for autonomy to students and teachers.
 It also establishes the importance of diversity in education, to allow parents the choice of sending their child to a school that aligns with their views.